gs1oliot/oliot/_posts/2014-07-04-oliot-overview.markdown

 License
 -------
-Because Oliot is a spin-off project of Fosstrak, most of its license follows that of Fosstrak ([LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)), except for some original works of this project.
+Most of license follows that of Fosstrak ([LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)), except for some original works of this project.
 For further information, please check each subproject pages.